 |Lamellophone: This classification is also not part of the Sachs Hornbostel system, but some scholars believe that tuned idiophones should fall into this category because they have different tuned parts that make sound in different ways, and are not totally self-contained like other idiophones.|

 1. Look at the following 11 images (click on them to make them larger).
 Decide which category of instruments to which you think each belongs.
 For some, there may be more than one answer.
-Discuss your findings with other students and write them in your web journal.
+Record your findings, and then discuss with other students.

 |a.
 Djundjun||b.
 Ngoma|

 2. Which categories are not represented?
 Why do you think this is?